Cole-Richards/In-the-words-of-Tolkein/README.md

-# In-the-words-of-Tolkein
+# In-the-words-of-Oscar-Wilde
-This repo aims to translate a given text into the language of Tolkein
+This repo aims to translate a given text into the language of Oscar Wilde

 This is where I will log the steps needed.
 I expect them to change based on my understanding of the coding challenge posed.

-First: Get the bag of words from Tolkein's "The Hobbit."
+First: Get the bag of words from the works of Mr. Wilde
   a.
-Find an open source "The Hobbit"
+Find all public domain works of Oscar Wilde
   b.
 Using common NLP practices, grab the bag of words.
 Second: Get the bag of words from The Book of John from the New Testament.
   a.
 Find an open source copy of The Book of John from the same time period